Ocean Bank

-Banking is complemented by a full range of sophisticated investment products and advisory services.
+Banking is complemented by investment products and advisory services.
 High-net-worth individuals and their families are provided investment financial services through Ocean Financial Advisors, a registered investment advisor with the State of Florida and Ocean Financial Services, a FINRA-registered broker-dealer.
 Investment products offered exclusively by Ocean Financial Services, LLC are not bank deposits, are not insured by the FDIC, are not guaranteed by the bank and are subject to investment risk, including the possible loss of the principal invested.
 Investment advisory services are offered through Ocean Financial Advisors, LLC an investment advisor registered with the State of Florida.
 Ocean Financial Services, LLC and Ocean Financial Advisors, LLC are wholly owned subsidiaries of Ocean Bank.